 The Worst Christmas Ever

-It’s been nine years since the worst Christmas ever.
+It’s been ten years since the worst Christmas ever.
 It all started on a plane ride home with Hal.
 We had been to a business event and he coughed uncontrollably the whole trip.

 “I think I have pneumonia,” he said.
 “I’m calling Dr. Watson tomorrow.”